DJI Matrice: Accidents and incidents

 A Matrice 300 RTK, registered FA3HW43WTF, was involved in an accident while performing a flight demonstration next to a prison in Young Harris, Georgia.
 The drone, which was carrying a Zenmuse H20T camera and Wingsland Z15 spotlight payload, took off near the prison's "Restricted Zone" geofence.
 Seven minutes into the flight the pilot initiated the "return-to-home" (RTH) function, but the close proximity of the geofence prevented the drone from completing the command, instead causing it to hover at the zone border over a parked vehicle despite the pilot's attempts to cancel the RTH command.
 The pilot grabbed the drone by the landing gear and attempted to pull the drone away from the vehicle, but drone's positioning system resisted.
 The pilot then handed the controller to a demonstration attendee and attempted to remove the drone's battery, but one of the propellers struck his right hand resulting in a serious injury.
-The pilot holding onto the drone for several more minutes until the batteries were depleted.
+The pilot held onto the drone for several more minutes until the batteries were depleted.
 The National Transportation Safety Board conducted an investigation into the accident.
 In its final report, the NTSB determined the probable cause of the accident to be "inadequate preflight planning and lack of airspace awareness", as well as the pilot's decision to hold onto the drone mid-flight.